Advice

 How much super should you have as a couple?

 The amount of superannuation needed for a comfortable retirement could vary depending on a number of factors, such as lifestyle and location, according to the Australian Superannuation Funds Association (ASFA).
-According to their most recent orders:

 According to ASFA, a couple should strive for a superannuation balance of between $640,000 and $650,000 in order to enjoy a comfortable retirement.
-This amount is based on assumed investment earning rate of 6%.
+This amount is based on an assumed investment earning rate of 6%.

-Remember that each person has distinct needs, and that this is only a broad guideline.
+Remember that each person has distinct needs and that this is only a broad guideline.
 Take into account your specific situation and speak with a financial specialist.

 How much super should you have at 40 years old?

-The ASFA Super Guru website states that, in order to be on track for a decent retirement at age 40, those born in 1984 need have $156,000 in super.
+The ASFA Super Guru website states that, in order to be on track for a decent retirement at age 40, those born in 1984 need to have $156,000 in super.

-In Australia, the average super balance as of June 2021 was $139,431 for male workersbetween the ages of 40 and 44 and $107,538 for female workers.
+In Australia, the average super balance as of June 2021 was $139,431 for male workers between the ages of 40 and 44 and $107,538 for female workers.

 Have you started having dreams regarding your post-work plans?
 Financial objectives that are doable can be advantageous.
 If your super doesn't fit with those goals, it's also important to think about the kinds of financial advice you can get from an advisor.